 The employer or employer can ask about a specific item in your resume for more details on your experience.
 For example, they may want to tell you more about your accomplishments or responsibilities in your last tasks.
 Be sure to review your resume carefully before the phone interview — it can be helpful to help you see a digital or paper copy.
-You can write notes on your resume to highlight experiences, education and skills that are specifically qualified for the position.
+You can write notes on your resume to highlight experiences, education, and skills that are specifically qualified for the position.

 Example Answer: “Thanks for asking about my time at Crane & Jenkins.
-I was in a company for five years where I managed a team of five IT professionals so they could maintain, modify and improve our company systems.
+I was in a company for five years where I managed a team of five IT professionals so they could maintain, modify, and improve our company systems.
 I maintain network growth and growth.
-Reduce downtime and lower repair costs to determine requirements of the departments work closely with the network troubleshooting methods have improved.
-I think that my time would be particularly useful in the introduction of this innovative improvements to speed up the experience when you will look for candidates with experience. “
+Reduce downtime and lower repair costs to determine the requirements of the departments work closely with the network troubleshooting methods have improved.
+I think that my time would be particularly useful in the introduction of these innovative improvements to speed up the experience when you will look for candidates with experience. “

 What kind of style do you prefer?

 Employers can ask about your ideal management style to see if they fit in well with the supervisor you need to manage.
-For example, if you prefer to work in a trustworthy, collaborative director that creates a calm, creative environment, you may not work well with more fast-paced, aggressive leadership styles.
+For example, if you prefer to work with a trustworthy, collaborative director that creates a calm, creative environment, you may not work well with more fast-paced, aggressive leadership styles.

 Example Answer: “Although I am not flexible about working with different personality types, I have found that the management style that I find most successful is both trust and involvement.
-Although I do not like to feel micromanaged, I regularly engage in thinking for products.
+Although I do not like to feel micromanaged, I regularly engage in thinking about products.
 And I spend most of my time thinking about how to do better in my role Children enjoy. “